The 7+ Best Women’s Tennis Racquets

 Babolat Boost Drive

-For a racquet with a forgiving 105-square-inch head size, look no further than the Babolat Boost Drive — the ultimate beginner’s racquet for women.
+For a racquet with a forgiving 105-square-inch head size that gives you extra margin for error, look no further than the Babolat Boost Drive — the ultimate beginner’s racquet for women.
 It’s lightweight, easy to swing, and an ideal entry-level frame.

 Plus, it comes prestrung, which is one less thing to consider.